johngeorgewright/frontfax/README.md

 ------------------

 1. Create a project `frontfax new myproject`
-2. Install the dependencies `cd myproject && npm i`
+2. Change in to the project's directory `cd myproject`
 3. Start the server `npm start`
 4. Then [view the server](http://localhost:5000)